Home / Orb Weavers / Micrathena

 Spiderlings

-The majority of the spiders have a tightly coiled spiral or circular webs positioned vertically.
+The majority of the spiders have tightly coiled spiral or circular webs positioned vertically.

 The Web

-Majority of the spiders have a tightly coiled spiral or circular webs positioned in a vertical manner.
+The majority of the spiders have tightly coiled spiral or circular webs positioned in a vertical manner.

 Quick Facts